The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 Ulu Temburong is the best way to experience Brunei’s vast rainforest.
 Located in the remote Temburong District, Ulu Temburong National Park is affectionally known as Brunei’s “Green Jewel”.
 Through proper management of its oil revenue, Brunei has avoided the need to clear its forest in favor of agricultural space.
 As part of its conservation efforts, visitors are allowed to explore the park only within specific bounds.

 However, there is still plenty to do.
 The most popular attraction is the Canopy Walk, where you’ll have a breathtaking panoramic view of the rainforest.
-You can visit the park as a half or full day trip, overnight stay (to see the sun rise from the Canopy Walk!) or as a multiple night stay.
+You can visit the park as a half day trip, full day trip, as an overnight stay (to see sunrise from the Canopy Walk!) or as a multiple night stay.
 Check the tour options below.
 To read more about Ulu Temburong Park, click here.

 Canopy Walk in Ulu Temburong National Park